TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 14/Isaiah 14.12.md

 ---

-How art thou fallen from heaven, O day-star, son of the morning! how art thou cut down to the ground, that didst lay low the nations!
+How you have fallen from heaven, morning star, son of the dawn!
+How you are cut down to the ground, who laid the nations low!